Create list of questions

 The exact nature of your questions will change depending on the project, but there are three common threads you can consider to ensure reliable and useable results.

 - Background questions.
-First, you will have the background questions.
-They will serve to ease the respondent into the survey while giving you the necessary data you need to analyse your results on group or department levels (for example).
+With the background questions in the survey, you will be able to add the necessary data you need to analyse your results on group or department levels (for example).
 Getting this right when designing your survey is crucial.

 - Key Performance Indicator (KPI) value.
 Next, you should include the questions that will give you your KPI values, e.g. an NPS question, CSI (Customer Satisfaction Index) or ESI (Employee Satisfaction Index), for example.
 KPI questions typically generate quantifiable data (i.e. numbers) that allows you to measure and compare performance over time.
 The inherent value of KPI questions means that they should be included very early on in a survey.